-Obviously, if you’re planning to work online, a general understanding of how to navigate the internet is a good place to start.
-Having some specific skills and experience will make getting started easier and it’ll definitely help with landing those first few clients.
+If you’re planning to work online, a general understanding of how to navigate the Internet is a good place to start.
+Having some specific skills and experience will make getting started easier and will help with landing those first few clients.

 It’s really a matter of taking inventory of your existing skillset and figuring out how you can turn that into services that businesses need.
 And don’t worry – it’s not always cut and dry, but rather sometimes involves getting creative.

-For example, do you have some natural writing chops?
-Get started providing writing services!
+For example, do you have some natural writing ability?
+Get started providing writing services.

-Have experience with customer service working in the food or hospitality industry?
-Then you likely have customer service skills that businesses desperately need!
+Do you have experience with customer service working in the food or hospitality industry?
+Then you likely have customer service skills that businesses desperately need.

-Are you super organized?
-Maybe email management is a great place for you to start.
+Are you very organized?
+Email management could be a great place for you to start.

 Get the idea?
 The important thing to remember is that these are places to get started – easy entry points, if you will.
 Because that’s the reality – you can get started offering services very quickly and expand into other skills and service areas as you begin earning income and building your business.

 The name of the game is being a constant learner and continuously building your skillset.
-The result is that you’ll build a business doing work that stimulates and energizes you, and that you’ll be able to charge higher rates for as a VA.
+The result is that you’ll build a business doing work that stimulates and energizes you, and that you’ll be able to charge higher rates for as a VA or freelancer.

 5 Steps to Get Started as a Virtual Assistant

 Here at Fully Booked VA, we’re big fans of keeping things as simple as possible and taking consistent action.
-In fact, I’m a huge believer in the idea that success is really an accumulation of consistent actions – even “small ones” – over time.
+In fact, we’re huge believers in the idea that success is an accumulation of consistent actions – even “small ones” – over time.
 If you’re here looking for some kind of secret, there isn’t one.

-The first Virtual Assistant client that I contracted with was a successful online entrepreneur.
-Through back and forth emails, I sensed he was having a little trouble keeping up with his inbox.
+For example, the first Virtual Assistant client that Fully Booked VA’s founder contracted with was a successful online entrepreneur.
+Through back-and-forth emails, she sensed he was having a little trouble keeping up with his inbox.

-We had a friendly exchange going and I got the impression that I could help him, he’d be fun to work with and that I might benefit in more ways than just earning a paycheck (i.e. by learning the inner workings of his business).
+They had a friendly exchange and she got the impression that she could help him, he’d be fun to work with, and that she might benefit in more ways than just earning a paycheck (i.e. by learning the inner workings of his business).

-Basically, I stepped out and boldly told him he should hire me.
-Can you say nerve-wracking?
+She stepped out and boldly told him he should hire her.

-The “takeaway” is that I spotted an opportunity and pitched myself as the solution.
-In other words, I essentially created an opportunity.
-And when it comes to VA work (or anything, really!), opportunity really is all around you!
+The takeaway is that she spotted an opportunity and pitched herself as the solution.
+In other words, she essentially created an opportunity.
+And when it comes to VA work (or anything, really), opportunity really is all around you.

-Side Note: Our course, VA Foundations, (formerly called 30 Days or Less to Virtual Assistant Success) included in The Fully Booked VA Program, goes into much greater detail on these steps.
-It’s a systematic, step-by-step walkthrough across 12 modules, 85+ lessons and over 145 minutes of video (with more being added on a regular basis!).
+Side Note: Our Virtual Assistant training course, VA Foundations, (formerly called 30 Days or Less to Virtual Assistant Success) goes into much greater detail on these steps.
+It’s a systematic, step-by-step walkthrough across 12 modules, 80+ lessons, and 18+ customizable templates, trackers, and checklists.